0x1eef/lockf.rb/README.md

 With all that said, the next example uses the blocking-form of these two methods, the synchronize method, to create a critical section that is executed serially by multiple processes.
-The example creates an "anonymous" lock that is backed by an unlinked, randomly named temporary file:
+The example creates a lock that is backed by a randomly named, unlinked temporary
+file:

 ```ruby
 #!/usr/bin/env ruby